ICarryTheDustOfAJourney/net-honeypot/readme.md

 The black-/white-list files (JSON, names specified in config.js) will be updated and have to be read by your service, eg prior to serviceing log-in requests.

 After a (adjustable) time-out period, visitors disappear from both lists.
 Entries in `list_white.json` will also appear in `list_black.json`.
-Make sure decide upon the white list first in your service.
+Read the white list first in your service.
+If an IP-address appears here, its a friend.

 Now modify config.js to match your needs (self-explaining, port# etc.)